Gay bathhouses in the United Kingdom: Etiquette

 Customers were given two towels, a locker key and condoms on entrance.
 Further condoms were available from wall dispensers.
 Most people kept the second towel as a dry spare in their locker.
 The convention was to walk around the bathhouse wearing a towel, though nudity in the dry or steam sauna was normal.
 Apart from the lounge, cafe area, lockable cabins and within the Jacuzzi, sexual activity occurred anywhere, with anyone free to watch or attempt to join in.

 Media attention

-On 2 May 1998, former footballer Justin Fashanu spent the evening in Chariots Shoreditch before committing suicide nearby that night.
+On 2 May 1998, former footballer Justin Fashanu spent the evening in Chariots Shoreditch, before committing suicide nearby that night.

-There was significant press interest and internet speculation in 2006 when Chariots Shoreditch was closed for Easter Weekend, after a 24-year-old man's body was found.
-The police investigation found that death was due to a drugs overdose but there were no suspicious circumstances.
+There was significant press interest and internet speculation in 2006 when Chariots Shoreditch was closed for Easter weekend, after a 24-year-old man's body was found.
+The police investigation found that the death was due to a drugs overdose, but there were no suspicious circumstances.

-On Sunday 20 March 2011 the London Fire Brigade were called to attend a fire which was reported to have destroyed most of the ground floor of Chariots Shoreditch.
+On Sunday 20 March 2011, the London Fire Brigade were called to attend a fire which was reported to have destroyed most of the ground floor of Chariots Shoreditch.
 150 patrons were evacuated, and there were no injuries.

+Notable gay sauna buildings

+Sauna Sauna Northwich

+Sauna Sauna Northwich is a gay sauna and social venue located in Northwich, Cheshire, and is noted for operating within a building of historical industrial and scientific significance.
+It is regarded as one of the largest gay sauna venues in the United Kingdom.

+History

+The building occupied by Sauna Sauna Northwich predates its current use, and has a long association with Britain's chemical industry.
+It originally formed part of facilities connected to Brunner, Mond & Co., a chemical manufacturing company founded in 1873 that played a significant role in the development of the British alkali and chemical sectors.

+From 1933, the site became associated with research activities at the Winnington Laboratories, operated by Imperial Chemical Industries (ICI) following the merger of several British chemical firms, including Brunner, Mond & Co.
+The laboratories were active throughout much of the 20th century, and were involved in a range of industrial research programmes.
+In the same year, chemists Reginald Gibson and Eric Fawcett made the accidental discovery of polyethylene at the Winnington Laboratories while conducting high pressure experiments involving ethylene.
+Although the initial result was difficult to reproduce, subsequent research led to reliable production methods, and polyethylene later became one of the most widely used plastics worldwide.